microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 import random
 ```

-## CartPole Environment
+## A cartpole environment

-To work with CartPole balancing problem, we need to initialize corresponding environment.
-Each environment is associated with:
+To work with a cartpole balancing problem, we need to initialize corresponding environment.
+Each environment is associated with an:
 * **Observation space** that defines the structure of information that we receive from the environment.
 For cartpole problem, we receive position of the pole, velocity and some other values.
 * **Action space** that defines possible actions.
-In our case action space is discrete, and consists of two actions - **left** and **right**. (code block 2)
+In our case the action space is discrete, and consists of two actions - **left** and **right**. (code block 2)

 ```python
 env = gym.make("CartPole-v1")